Enhancing reactivity of SiO$^+$ ions by controlled excitation to extreme rotational states: Introduction

 The main focus of experimental studies on super-rotors to date has been on probing their physical \cite{korobenko2014direct,korobenkoObservation} and collisional \cite{MurrayAnisotropic,MurrayImportance,MurrayImpulsive]} properties using an optical molecular centrifuge \cite{karczmarekOpticalcentrifuge}.
 The molecular centrifuge method relies on a coherent population transfer by stimulated Raman processes for the preparation of super-rotors which makes it universally applicable to many small molecules.
-While this technique is well-suited for studying collisions, the resulting relaxation dynamics make it less ideal for studying state-dependent chemical reactions.
+Even though this technique is well-suited for studying collisions, the resulting relaxation dynamics make it less ideal for studying state-dependent chemical reactions.

+While optically pumping trapped molecular ions is a somewhat limited approach with regard to its applicability to a wide class of molecules, it offers several advantages that make it particularly suitable for studying the reactions of super-rotors as discussed in this work.
 Some of the current authors recently demonstrated the state-preparation of trapped SiO\+ molecules around a target rotational state and with a narrow rotational distribution ($\Delta\textit{j}$ = 5) \cite{Stollenwerk_CoolingSiO,Antonov2021} using optical pumping.
 The target states can range from the ground rotational state all the way to super-rotors with 230 rotational quanta.
-While optically pumping trapped molecular ions is a somewhat limited approach with regards to its applicability to a wide class of molecules, it allows for preparing super-rotors with a well-defined amount of rotational energy and sustaining them in the desired state.
-This makes it particularly suitable for studying reactions of super-rotors, as discussed in this work.
+Optical pumping is several orders of magnitude faster than any relaxational dynamics and steady-state distributions can be reached within a time scale of 1 s (Fig. 1a).
+Furthermore, in an ion trap, the collision rate is of the order of 1 min$^{-1}$ which is substantially smaller than re-pump rates due to the laser.
+Together, they allow the study of a steady-state population.